MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-undo-assembly-posting.md

 ## <a name="to-undo-posting-of-an-assembly-order"></a>To undo posting of an assembly order
 1. To undo a fully or partially posted assembly order, Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Assembly Orders**, and choose the related link.

-    The **Posted Assembly Orders** window opens showing one or more posted assembly orders that are posted from the assembly order in question.
+    The **Posted Assembly Orders** page opens showing one or more posted assembly orders that are posted from the assembly order in question.
 Each partial posting creates a separate posted assembly order.
 2. Open the posted assembly order that you want to undo, and then choose the **Undo Assembly** action.

     If the posted assembly order that you want to undo relates to a fully posted assembly order that is now deleted, then you have the option to recreate it, typically because you want to reprocess it.